Federal Direct Loans

 How will SFU Calculate my Cost of Attendance?

-The total cost of attendance includes tuition, student fees, books, a return transportation allowance, and a standard living allowance for your academic study period.
-Effective Fall 2017, SFU will be using an average of 12 units per term for undergrads to calculate your Tuition for your loan period.
+The cost of attendance calculated by the University includes tuition, student fees, books, a return transportation allowance, and a standard living allowance for your academic study period.
+SFU calculates the Cost of Attendance based on an average of 12 units per term.

-If you will be registering in additional units, and you are have remaining room in your loan maximums, and you need additional funding, contact us at firstname.lastname@example.org to revise your loan.
+If you will be registering in additional units, and you have remaining borrowing room (before your reach your yearly and/or aggregate loan maximums), and you need additional loan funding, contact us at email@example.com to reassess your loan.

-If you will be registering in fewer units, and you want to cancel or reduce your loan prior to disbursement, contact us at email@example.com to revise your loan.
+If you will be registering in less than 12 units and you want to cancel or reduce your loan prior to disbursement, contact us at firstname.lastname@example.org to reassess your loan.

 What are the other eligibility requirements?